Bank of Canada Business Outlook Survey and Canadian Survey of Consumer Expectations (2024 Q4)

 - Canada

-- According to the Bank of Canada Business Outlook Survey (BOS), Canadian business sentiment remained unchanged and somewhat downbeat in the second quarter of 2024.
-The BOS indicator, a statistical summary of survey results, was -2.90 in 2024 Q2 (vs. -2.39% in 2024 Q1).
+- According to the Bank of Canada Business Outlook Survey (BOS), Canadian business sentiment remained below its historical average though it saw "signs of emerging optimism" in the fourth quarter of 2024.
+The BOS indicator, a statistical summary of survey results, was -1.18 in 2024 Q4 (vs. -2.29% in 2024 Q3), marking a fifth quarter of improvement.

-- According to the parallel Canadian Survey of Consumer Expectations (CSCE), consumers' sentiment also remained subdued and broadly unchanged from the previous quarter.
+- According to the parallel Canadian Survey of Consumer Expectations (CSCE), consumers' sentiment also remained subdued but showed modest improvement compared to the previous quarter.

 Key Implications